wp-plugins/checkfront-wp-booking/readme.txt

 * [Privacy Policy](http://www.checkfront.com/legal/privacy)
 * [Find us on twitter](http://twitter.com/checkfront)

-== Requirements ==
+= Requirements =

-A Checkfront account -- you can create one for free at [https://www.checkfront.com/start/](https://www.checkfront.com/start/ "Checkfront Sign-up") --  and Wordpress 2.5 or greater.
+A Checkfront account -- you can create one *for free* at [https://www.checkfront.com/start/](https://www.checkfront.com/start/ "Checkfront Sign-up") --  and Wordpress 2.5 or greater.

 == Installation ==